martinalebachew/Castoreum/README.md

-# Castoreum
+# Castoreum 🚘
-Short code snippet for solving tests on [לילך תאוריה](https://testli.co.il)
+JavaScript code snippets for solving driving theory tests on [testli.co.il](https://testli.co.il), only using the DevTools Console.

-100% Compatible with Google Chrome.